DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 Soon female bodyguard Fairin stood besides Kai, with her master behind.

 "I heard that Io's capital progressed far more with this [greening].
-And elfs and fairies are already been spotted there."
+And elves and fairies are already been spotted there."

 "And here...?"